awsdocs/aws-codepipeline-user-guide/doc_source/actions-invoke-lambda-function.md

 **To use the console to run the most recent version of an artifact through a pipeline**

 1. On the pipeline details page, choose **Release change**\.
-This will run the most recent revision available in each source location specified in a source action through the pipeline\.
+This runs the most recent revision available in each source location specified in a source action through the pipeline\.

 1. When the Lambda action is complete, choose the **Details** link to view the log stream for the function in Amazon CloudWatch, including the billed duration of the event\.
-If the function failed, the CloudWatch log will provide information about the cause\.
+If the function failed, the CloudWatch log provides information about the cause\.

 ## Step 5: Next Steps<a name="actions-invoke-lambda-function-next-steps"></a>

 Now that you've successfully created a Lambda function and added it as an action in a pipeline, you can try the following:
-+ Add more Lambda actions to your stage to check other web pages\.
++ Add more Lambda actions to your stage to check other webpages\.
 + Modify the Lambda function to check for a different text string\.
-+ [Explore Lambda functions](http://docs.aws.amazon.com/lambda/latest/dg/use-cases.html) and create and add your own Lambda functions to pipelines\.
++ [Explore Lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/use-cases.html) and create and add your own Lambda functions to pipelines\.

-![\[An AWS Lambda action running through a pipeline.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/codepipeline-lambda-action-add-2-inprog.png)![\[An AWS Lambda action running through a pipeline.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[An AWS Lambda action running through a pipeline.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)
+![\[An AWS Lambda action running through a pipeline.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/codepipeline-lambda-action-add-2-inprog-pol.png)![\[An AWS Lambda action running through a pipeline.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[An AWS Lambda action running through a pipeline.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

-After you have finished experimenting with the Lambda function, consider removing it from your pipeline, deleting it from AWS Lambda, and deleting the role from IAM in order to avoid possible charges\.
-For more information, see [Edit a Pipeline in AWS CodePipeline](pipelines-edit.md), [Delete a Pipeline in AWS CodePipeline](pipelines-delete.md), and [Deleting Roles or Instance Profiles](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_delete.html)\.
+After you have finished experimenting with the Lambda function, consider removing it from your pipeline, deleting it from AWS Lambda, and deleting the role from IAM to avoid possible charges\.
+For more information, see [Edit a Pipeline in AWS CodePipeline](pipelines-edit.md), [Delete a Pipeline in AWS CodePipeline](pipelines-delete.md), and [Deleting Roles or Instance Profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_delete.html)\.

 ## Example JSON Event<a name="actions-invoke-lambda-function-json-event-example"></a>

 The following example shows a sample JSON event sent to Lambda by AWS CodePipeline\.
-The structure of this event is similar to the response to the [GetJobDetails API](http://docs.aws.amazon.com/codepipeline/latest/APIReference/API_GetJobDetails.html), but without the `actionTypeId` and `pipelineContext` data types\.
-Two action configuration details, `FunctionName` and `UserParameters`, are included in both the JSON event and the response to the GetJobDetails API\.
+The structure of this event is similar to the response to the `[GetJobDetails API](https://docs.aws.amazon.com/codepipeline/latest/APIReference/API_GetJobDetails.html)`, but without the `actionTypeId` and `pipelineContext` data types\.
+Two action configuration details, `FunctionName` and `UserParameters`, are included in both the JSON event and the response to the `GetJobDetails` API\.
 The values in *red italic text* are examples or explanations, not real values\.

 ```
 {